 Yes!
 Many of your donors work for companies that have a matching gifts program whereby they can fill out a simple form and get the donation matched, dollar for dollar.
 Check this out!
 It is an easy way to double many of your donations.
 We love matching gifts and encourage you to take advantage of them.
 Check out the instructions HERE.

 HOTEL ROOM BLOCK

 Do you need a hotel?

-The race takes place at 8 PM, and our after party goes until 11:00.
+The race takes place at 8 PM, and our after party goes until 10:45 or 11:00.
 Many of you are coming from out of town.
-We've got a room block at the Hampton Inn, one block from the ESB.
+Though the room block at the Hampton Inn, one block from the ES, has expired, they have offered to extend the offer for a few more people on a first come basis.
 The rates are discounted to $189 (King) and $209 (Double) from $300+.
-To secure your room at this special rate, please contact the hotel sales office directly at at 646-616-5951.
-Tell them you are with the MMRF Run Up Team.
+Please contact the hotel sales office directly at at 646-616-5951.
+Tell them you are with the MMRF Run Up Team to see if they can honor the MMRF rate.
 Rooms are available for Tuesday 2/4 and Wednesday, 2/5.
 Payment is required in full and cancellations are not refundable.
-This block is held until 1/3/14, and is for a limited number of rooms.

 REMIND ME WHY I SIGNED UP TO DO THIS?

 You have this race on your bucket list.
 You get to earn your bragging rights to have done this race, which is nearly impossible to get into.
 Cool technical t-shirt that you will actually wear.
 Collector’s item medal.
 And of course a great cause: The Multiple Myeloma Research Foundation is the world’s largest private funder of myeloma research.
 The MMRF is recognized as one of the leading non-profits which is rated in the top 1% of all charities evaluated.
 Through its game changing model and work, the MMRF is leading the way in cancer research.